ARTS - Art--Studio

 ARTS 405 Special Topics in Printmaking credit: 3 or 4 Hours.

 Advanced exploration of specific printmaking processes.
 Students will develop skills through a progression of projects, while increasing their awareness of conceptual concerns unique to printmaking through discussion and field trips.
 Projects that relate to work developed in other studio and design areas are encouraged.
 Additional fees may apply.
 See Class Schedule.
 3 undergraduate hours.
 4 graduate hours.
-May be repeated to a maximum of 12 undergraduate hours or 12 graduate hours if topics vary.
+May be repeated to a maximum of 18 undergraduate or 20 graduate hours, if topics vary.
 A student registered in one or more Art & Design course(s) exhibiting this message, will be assessed a $95 facility use fee once each term.
 Prerequisite: ARTS 205.
-Junior standing or higher in Art & Design required.
+Restricted to Junior, Senior or Graduate Art & Design majors.

 ARTS 410 Advanced Ceramics Sculpture credit: 3 or 4 Hours.